oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 To mount a host directory `<YOUR_HOST_DIRECTORY_PATH>/wccontent` as `$DATA_VOLUME`, execute the below command.

-> The userid can be anything but it must belong to uid:guid as 1000:0, which is same as 'oracle' user running in the container.
+> The userid can be anything but it must belong to uid 1000, which is same as 'oracle' user running in the container.

 > This ensures 'oracle' user has access to shared volume.

 ```
-sudo /usr/sbin/useradd -u 1000 -g 0 oracle
+sudo /usr/sbin/useradd -u 1000 <userid>
 mkdir -p /<YOUR_HOST_DIRECTORY_PATH>/wccontent
 sudo chown 1000:0 /<YOUR_HOST_DIRECTORY_PATH>/wccontent
 export DATA_VOLUME=/<YOUR_HOST_DIRECTORY_PATH>/wccontent